airwallex/airwallex-payment-android/GUIDE.md

         airwallex.handlePaymentData(requestCode, resultCode, data)
     }
 ```
-3. After successfully confirming the payment intent, you can prompt the shopper with the result of confirm PaymentIntent

-4. To obtain the payment result, you need to call the `retrievePaymentIntent` method and check the payment status for result
+4. To obtain the payment result, you can use the `retrievePaymentIntent` method and check the latest status.
+Then you can prompt the shopper with the result.
 ```kotlin
     airwallex.retrievePaymentIntent(
         params = RetrievePaymentIntentParams(